 Converting foreign currencies to USD, some methods of varying efficiency

 We have several choices for how we want to make the conversions of foreign currencies to USD.
 Here, I’ll share three ways, with each successive option being more abstract and scalable than the last.
+A list of top books will be helpful for you to become a consistently profitable trader.

 To remind ourselves of what we want to convert our currencies into here, we’ll add a “Target Currency” column and set all values in that column to USD.
 And we’ll also add a “Conversion Rate” column where we’ll set our conversion ratio.
 (This column isn’t absolutely necessary, strictly speaking, but it keeps things organized and clear from a visual perspective.)